kevinlemaromero/helpdesk-simulation-lab/10-software-deployment/notes.md

 2. PDQ Deploy Setup, install default setup and launch PDQ Deploy (the new one, the old on can be recycled or deleted)
 ![PDQ Deploy](./screenshots/pdq-deploy-2.png)

+3. In order to launch PDQ Deploy, proceed with free trial version and enter admin credentials in order to launch

-3. To install PDFsam Basic, navigate to Package Library and download PDFsam Basic
+4. To install PDFsam Basic, navigate to Package Library and download PDFsam Basic
 ![PDQ Deploy](./screenshots/pdq-deploy-3.png)

-4. To Deploy PDFsam Basic to a machine:
+5. To Deploy PDFsam Basic to a machine:
 - Navigate to "Packages" folder" -> right-click "PDFsam Basic" -> Deploy Once -> select "Choose Target" -> Active Directory -> Computers
 ![PDQ Deploy](./screenshots/pdq-deploy-4.png)